Every photographer should know how to take photos in low light. Overcast skies? Windowless rooms? It won’t matter once you have these tips!

 If you’re working in a space without windows or blinds you can adjust, try positioning your subject near an open door or brighter hallway.

-Don’t be afraid to use unusual spaces for photos if light is there.
+Don’t be afraid to use unusual spaces for pictures if light is there.
 Is there a tiny nook or unused corner of a room with some light where you can place your subject?
-This is where creative composition comes into play, and these unexpected low light photography challenges can lead to making amazing photos.
+This is where creative composition comes into play, and these unexpected low light photography challenges can lead to making amazing images.

 Encouragement for Natural Light Photographers

 If you’re a natural light photographer, I know it’s hard to swallow the idea of ever using artificial light.
-I get it: natural light is more flattering and it makes editing a breeze.
-My camera can handle pretty dim rooms, and I’ve pushed my ISO to the limit simply because I didn’t want to flip on the light and deal with the yellow tones in Lightroom.
+I get it: natural light is more flattering and it makes post-processing a breeze.
+My camera can handle pretty dim rooms, and I’ve pushed my ISO to the limit on my camera simply because I didn’t want to flip on the light and deal with the yellow tones in the image in Lightroom.

 It’s ok to break those self-imposed rules sometimes – and that doesn’t make you any less talented as a photographer.